BroadcomMFD/cobol-dialect-template/README.md

-# COBOL Language Support Dialect Extension Template
+# COBOL Language Support Dialect Add-on Template

 [COBOL Language Support](https://github.com/eclipse-che4z/che-che4z-lsp-for-cobol) enhances the COBOL programming experience on Visual Studio Code.
 The extension leverages the language server protocol to provide autocomplete, syntax highlighting and coloring, and diagnostic features for COBOL code and copybooks.

 Many companies have their own COBOL preprocessors which complement or modify standard IBM enterprise COBOL with custom statements and keywords.
 In our documentation, we refer to these preprocessors as "dialects".
 Support for COBOL dialects is enabled by installing add-on extensions.
-Some dialect extensions are available on the VS Code marketplace, but you can also make your own custom dialect extensions.
-This repository provides a template for a custom COBOL Language Support dialect extension.
+Some dialect extensions are available on the VS Code marketplace, but you can also make your own custom dialect add-ons.
+This repository provides a template for a custom COBOL Language Support dialect add-on.

 ## Prerequisites